chenhcs/FRoGS/README.md

 git clone https://github.com/chenhcs/FRoGS.git
 ```
 ## Using FRoGS gene embeddings to classify tissue specific genes
-In this demonstration, we showcase an application of FRoGS gene embeddings for the classification of tissue-specific genes.
+In this demonstration, we showcase an simple application of FRoGS gene embeddings for the classification of tissue-specific genes.

 Within the `demo/data/` directory, we have provided three gene lists, each containing tissue-specific genes associated with a specific tissue.
 In the subsequent script located in the `demo/` directory, we assign a vector representation to each gene using our pre-trained FRoGS gene embeddings.
 Then a t-SNE plot is generated to visualize the clustering patterns of genes based on their vector representations.
 Finally in this example, we build a random forest classifier to predict the tissue specificity of genes based on their FRoGS vector representations.
 ```